 Although Carl Czerny wrote excellent larger pieces including several worthy sonatas, he will always be remembered for hundreds (thousands?) of short and fairly banal pieces intended to help pianists with their technique.

 Czerny exercises have a long history with ballet.
-There are anthologies of Czerny just for ballet class; Cavalli used some Czerny for Canonic 3/4 Studies, the Harald Lander choreography Études has Czerny orchestrated in the manner of Les Sylphides.
+There are anthologies of Czerny just for ballet class.
+As mentioned above, Cavalli used some Czerny for Morris’s Canonic 3/4 Studies, while the Harald Lander choreography Études has Czerny orchestrated in the manner of Les Sylphides.